UNITED STATES

 expense in the condensed consolidated statements of operations as incurred.
 Foreign currency transaction and remeasurement gains and

-losses were a net gain of $
+losses were a net loss of $

 9 |